-Annie is a daughter of William Linn, Sr & Elizabeth Patterson.
+Annie is a daughter of William Linn, Sr & Elizabeth Patterson of Scotland.

-Annie was about 3 years old when she traveled on the ship ‘Caledonia’ from Scotland with her father, siblings and paternal grandmother first arriving in New York City on December 9, 1864 before arriving in Hartland on December 14th of that same year.
+Soon after the death of her mother, Annie left Scotland when she was about 3 years old with her father, siblings and paternal grandmother on the ship ‘Caledonia’ first arriving in New York City on December 9, 1864.
+They traveled from there to Hartland arriving on December 14th that same year.

-Noted on the Caledonia’s Passenger List with Annie were her father, William Linn Sr; siblings Robert, Walter, William Jr, Elizabeth and Charlotte along with her 80 year old widowed grandmother Nicholas Linn.
-Her mother Elizabeth, for reasons unknown, remained in Scotland.
+Noted on the Caledonia’s Passenger List with Annie was her father, William Linn Sr, her siblings Robert, Walter, William Jr, Elizabeth and Charlotte along with her 80 year old widowed grandmother Anne Nicholas Linn.

-George & Annie moved into his Uncle Calvin Blake’s house on Academy Street following his death in 1905 which had been built by Calvin’s father, Dr. Calvin Blake.
+George and Annie later moved into his Uncle Calvin Blake’s house on Academy Street following his death which had been built by Calvin’s father, Dr. Calvin Blake.

 Ralph Carlton Hamilton (1882-1955)

-Ralph operated the Hartland Drug Store from about 1906 until 1955.
+Ralph was born in Springvale and moved to Hartland shortly after 1900.
+He owned and operated the Hartland Drug Store from about 1906 until 1955.